-A non-major introductory course in biology, which offers an integrated study of the basic principles of biology as revealed in the human body.
+A non-major introductory course in biology which offers an integrated study of the basic principles of biology as revealed in the human body.
 Emphasis is placed on cellular and system organization in relation to specific function and common disorders affecting the body; the interaction between the human body and its environment.
 Controversial, thought-provoking topics related to modern biology and medical advances involving genetic engineering will be included.
-This course is intended to fulfill a transferable general science requirement.
+This course satisfies district graduation and transfer requirements for a science lecture and laboratory course.
 54 hours lecture and 54 hours laboratory.
-(Letter Grade, or Pass/No Pass option.)

-BIO-30 - Human Reproduction and Sexual Behavior 3 units UC, CSU
+BIO-30 - Human Reproduction and Sexual Behavior UC, CSU 3 units